inderdhillon/assignment/README.md

          main.yml           #  <-- variables associated with this role

+NOTE: I put private key in inventory file to get it done quickly, but ideally we can move it to ansible vault or hashicorp vault.

 Sample run:
 ansible-playbook assignment.yml -I inventory -e action=verify_install
 #This is to verify if service packages are installed.

 ansible-playbook assignment.yml -i inventory.ini -e action=check_status
 #This is to check application status.
-Please update healthcheck service url
+Please update healthcheck service url.
+It returns

 ansible-playbook assignment.yml -i inventory.ini -e action=check_disk
 #This is to check disk space on all servers and sends email if disk utilization exceeds 80%.